Home

 •Why won't women get as big as men when weight training?
 Men and women share the same basic muscular structure.
 But, due to lack of testosterone, a woman doesn’t have the potential to get as strong or as muscular as a man, even though they may train exactly the same way.

 •Toned muscles = less body fat.
-We all have a muscular structure and weight training can enhance the shape of your muscles.
-But reducing your body fat with a proper diet. will give you that “toned/ripped” look.
+We all have a muscular structure and weight training can enhance the shape of

 •You can’t spot reduce so focus on compound movements that use multiple muscle groups.
 The more muscles you employ in your workout, the more calories you’ll burn.
 The larger the muscles you’re working are, the more calories you’ll burn.
 An effective training program is one that works all of your major muscle groups.
 The major muscle groups are your legs, back, chest, shoulders, biceps, and triceps.